h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 ## Question 11

 ### Problem Statement
-Feature selection can be viewed as an optimization problem.
+Feature selection can be viewed as an optimization problem where we aim to find the optimal subset of features that maximizes model performance while minimizing computational cost and complexity.
+The problem involves balancing multiple objectives: accuracy, interpretability, and computational efficiency.

 #### Task
 1. What is the objective function for feature selection?
+Explain the components and their trade-offs.
 2. What are the constraints in this optimization problem?
+Consider practical limitations like computational resources, interpretability requirements, and domain-specific constraints.
+If you have a maximum budget of $1000$ computational units and each feature costs $50$ units to evaluate, what's the maximum number of features you can consider?
 3. Formulate the feature selection problem as a multi-objective optimization: maximize accuracy ($0$-$1$ scale) and minimize the number of features.
 If accuracy $= 0.8 + 0.02n - 0.001n^2$ where $n$ is the number of features, find the optimal number of features that maximizes the objective function $f(n) = \text{accuracy} - 0.1n$.
 Show your derivative calculations and optimization steps.
+What is the maximum value of the objective function?
 4. Formulate the feature selection problem as a constrained optimization: maximize accuracy subject to the constraint that the number of features $\leq 25$.
 If the accuracy function is $A(n) = 0.7 + 0.015n - 0.0002n^2$ where $n$ is the number of features, find the optimal number of features that maximizes accuracy within the constraint.
+What is the maximum achievable accuracy under this constraint?

 For a detailed explanation of this question, see [Question 11: Optimization Formulation](L8_2_11_explanation.md).